JonasTrepel/WoodyCoverSouthAfrica/README.md

 # Woody Cover Dynamics in South Africa
-This repository contains data and scripts used for the manuscript **"Atmospheric nitrogen deposition and large herbivores shape woody cover change"**, (in review).
+This repository contains data and scripts used for the manuscript **"Atmospheric nitrogen deposition and large herbivores shape woody cover change"** (in review).

 ## Directory Structure